This page describes how to manage quotas to alert or restrict usage of the WEKA filesystem.

 - An existing hardlink is not counted as part of the quota.

-- Once a directory has a quota, it is not allowed to create a hardlink to files residing under directories with different (or without) directory quotas.
+- Once a directory has a quota, creating a hardlink to files residing under directories with different (or without) directory quotas is not allowed.

 - Restoring a filesystem from a snapshot turns the quotas back to the configuration at the time of the snapshot.